What Is the Civilian Committee?

 Typical roles include:

-• Chairperson – leads the committee and liaises with the Squadron Commanding Officer
+• Chairperson – leads the committee and liaises with the Squadron Officer Commanding

 • Treasurer – manages accounts, budgets, and financial reporting